dadrian/dadrian.io/content/blog/posts/jim.md

 learned the lyrics to The Victors that year.
 I knew the names of the quarterback, Brian Griese, and the coach, Lloyd Carr.
 I remember my childhood friend's father walking around their house, singing the fight song after Michigan won the Rose Bowl.
+I remember Charles Woodson with a rose between his teeth.
 I became a Michigan fan.

 In the years after, my interest in Michigan faded Throughout the 2000s, football had been slowly moving to ESPN and other cable networks that I didn’t have